 3) If the spoken language in the film is not English, the film must have English Subtitles.

 4) All footage, with the exception of personal video footage and/or still photographs,F must be shot at Entrant’s and/or a team member’s home – including the interior and exterior of the home.

 All cast and crew, with the exception of SAG/AFTRA members, must be volunteers.

 The finished Entry must have a minimum duration of one (1) minute and a maximum duration of five (5) minutes—not including credits at the end of the Entry.

 F. Title Card Designation

-Before the finished film/video begins, the media must have:
+Before playback of the finished film/video begins, the media must display: